rodgerskent/sql-challenge/README.md

 •	Image examples of completed data analysis located in Pitchbook (PPT)
 •	Schema is located in rodgersone.sql
 •	Queries are located in rodgerstwo.sql
+•	Bonus material in rodgersthree.ipynb
 •	The original six CSV files are located in the EmployeeSQl folder

 Support
 I attempted to construct an ERD using the recommended third-party application but found the tool to be unreliable based on its requirement to have a pro account and requiring a twitter account to obtain one.

 Roadmap
 Not applicable